simp/simp-doc/docs/user_guide/HOWTO/Managing_Workstation_Infrastructures.rst

 Troubleshooting VNC Issues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-If nothing appears in the terminal window, X may have crashed.
+If nothing appears in the terminal window, the :term:`X Windows` may have crashed.
 To determine if this is the case, type ``ps -ef | grep XKeepsCrashing``

 If any matches result, stop the process associated with the command and